 For entry onto the programme you will need either an appropriate degree or equivalent from a recognised academic institution, or an appropriate professional qualification (for example nursing) or experience acceptable to the Programme Director and Director of Graduate Studies.

-If English is your second language, you will also require a minimum IELTS 6.5 or TOEFL 610 score.
+If English is your second language, you will also require a minimum IELTS 6.5 with 6.0 in Writing (or acceptable equivalents).
+Details of acceptable alternative English Language qualifications can be found here.

 If you do not meet language or scholarly requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office.